 How Invoice Requirements Vary by Country

 There is no single global standard for invoices.
 Requirements vary by country, and what qualifies as a valid invoice in one jurisdiction may be incomplete or non-compliant in another.
-If your business operates across borders or works with international suppliers, understanding these differences is essential.
+If your business operates across borders or works with international suppliers, understanding these differences is essential, especially when applying country-specific rules such as Oman's VAT invoice field and timing requirements.

 United States